JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 of the sample project.

 <!-- TODO this branch doesn't work, need something else here — I just followed the tutorial with the current plugin version
-     and migrated the result -->
+     and migrated the result
+     in the meantime, the best approach is to follow the tutorial :)-->

 The example consists of a single Gradle module (`composeApp`) that contains all the shared code and all of the KMP entry points.